The Samsung Galaxy Watch 3's fan-favorite bezel — the rotating bow on a $399 smartwatch — is every bit as satisfying as it seems.

 Though fidget-swiveling is great, life-saving health features like an FDA-approved ECG sensor and trip detection are better.
 Tack on SpO2 and VO2 Max readings, a vast library of watch faces and slimmed down design, and Samsung has found a winner in its next-generation wearable.

-This Samsung Galaxy Watch 3 review in progress shows off other ways in which the new contender stacks up against the best smartwatches, as well as the category-leading Apple Watch Series 5.
-Here's what we think so far.
+There’s no question this is the best Android smartwatch (and best Samsung Galaxy Note 20 Ultra accessory) you can get now, but this Samsung Galaxy Watch 3 review explains how this new contender stacks up against the best smartwatches, as well as the category-leading Apple Watch Series 5.

 Samsung Galaxy Watch 3 price and availability

 Size: 41 x 42.5 x 11.3 mm/45 x 46.2 x 11.1 mm

 Battery: 247 mAh / 340 mAh